 - Who or what is it believed that the document relates to (e.g. specific family names and/or a specific location)

-I try to perform each initial assessment within 48 hours of receiving an initial request.
+I try to perform each initial assessment within 48 hours of receiving an initial request, but at busy times his may take longer.
 Then I will contact you with an estimate of how long the transcription will take and the cost of the transcription.

 The finished product will include the completed transcription and any appropriate notes about the transcription.
 I am happy to include a short commentary with background information about the document itself, should any client require it.
 Please include this request in your initial email.
 The final product will then be sent to the client via email, in a PDF format.